 In the medium term, Learning and Work Institute have called for a fundamental re-think of the levy, so that it delivers the skills that employers need, and drives economic growth and social justice.
-This could involve expanding the apprenticeship levy into a skills levy, which would give employers greater flexibility to use their funds on other forms of high quality training, in return for larger employer contributions.
+This could involve expanding the apprenticeship levy into a skills levy, which would give employers greater flexibility to use their funds on other forms of high-quality training, in return for larger employer contributions.

 Introduced two years ago, the apprenticeship levy will raise nearly £3 billion this year.
-Large employers are required to pay the levy, and can use their funds to cover the cost of training apprentices they employ.
+Large employers are required to pay the levy and can use their funds to cover the cost of training apprentices they employ.
 Any funds that are unspent by levy-paying employers are used to cover the cost of apprenticeship training at small and medium sized employers.

 Higher level apprenticeships are those at level 4 and above.
 Degree apprenticeships are those at level 6 and 7.

-Between 2016/17 and 2018/19 the number of apprenticeship starts fell by 21%, the number of higher apprenticeship starts increased by 103%, and the number of degree apprenticeships increasing increased by 1215%.
+According to apprenticeship news, between 2016/17 and 2018/19 the number of apprenticeship starts fell by 21%, the number of higher apprenticeship starts increased by 103%, and the number of degree apprenticeships increasing increased by 1215%.

 A DfE spokesperson said: